Expert Care for Newborn Babies

 - Can breathe normally

-Some parents feel nervous about taking their baby home, especially if their baby needs extra care after their NICU stay.
-Some babies need special medications or medical devices.
+Some parents feel nervous about taking their baby home, especially if their baby needs extra care, special medications or medical devices after their NICU stay.

 Ask your doctor for help if you feel unsure about: